Ridgid vs. DeWalt (2023 Comparison): Which Power Tool Brand is Better?

-They will often source smaller parts for their tools from other companies but put the tool together in the United States.
-These tools are labeled “made in the U.S. with global products.”
+They will often source smaller parts for their tools from other companies but put the tools together in the U.S. These tools are labeled with “made in the U.S. with global products.”
 As the years go by, DeWalt seems to shift more and more of their manufacturing overseas.
 We expect this trend to continue.

 In general, where a DeWalt tool is made varies.
 They have their factories spread throughout many countries.

 Ridgid has very popular plumbing tools.
 They started with their red pipe wrench and then expanded their line to encompass other tools as well.
 They added power tools much later than DeWalt, as most of their history is focused on plumbing tools.

 Today, they do have a few popular power tools.
 Their brushless compact router is one of their most popular options.
 They also make a rotary hammer and a decently popular belt sander.